Tuesday, July 9

 A hand on her shoulder slowed her down.
 "How can you be so cold?
 You saw what happened to her."

 A purple clog squeaked as she turned.
 "Of course, I spent the last four hours putting her back together.
-Lieu‐ tenant, would you ask that question of a male surgeon?
+Lieutenant, would you ask the question from a male surgeon?
 Now, if you’ll excuse me."

 With her office in sight, she unlocked and pressed her back to the door before she slid to the floor.
 Tears started to fall; the girl played over in her head.
 A screaming alert gave her little time to work through her emotions.